 It was launched on Monday by a local businesswoman and longtime supporter of Center for Girls, Narelle Wellington.
 Narelle has been sourcing products from all over the country, and her latest venture will showcase beautiful pieces of artwork that cannot be found on your average Thai walking street, whilst making a profit for small-scale producers and artists.
 100% of the sale of the bags will go directly back to the women in Songpinong.
 To view the informational brochure that will accompany the bags at Dream Phangan, click here.

 Women for Change aims to empower women to work towards eradicating gender-based violence in Chiang Khong.
 Surveys identified financial abuse as the most common form of control exercised over women.

-If you are interested in supporting the Women for Change project, please visit our donation page.
-Or, if you are interested in partnering with us or getting involved by stocking bags for resale or purchasing wholesale, please contact us at email@example.com.
+If you are interested in partnering with us or getting involved by stocking bags for resale or purchasing wholesale, please contact us at email@example.com.

 Want to stay up-to-date?
 Follow us on Facebook, Instagram and Twitter

 Interested in volunteering with CFG?
 Let us know